Place the flour, sugar, and salt in the bowl of a food processor, stand mixer, or in a medium mixing bowl; pulse to combine.

-On a lightly floured surface, roll the dough to 1/8-in (3 mm) / 12 in circle approx...
-If the dough is too soft, put it back into the refrigerator.
+On a lightly floured surface, roll the dough 12-in circle approx. If the dough is too soft, put it back into the refrigerator.

 Use your fingers to drape it in and gently pat the dough onto the bottom and sides of the tart pan evenly instead of pulling or stretching it.
 Seal any cracks in the dough, if needed.
 Trim off excess dough with a sharp knife or with the rolling pin by rolling over the tart pan.